-The Buck Foundation is a family foundation with a commitment to peace and social justice that supports children, youth, women and underserved and/or marginalized communities.
+The Buck Foundation is a family foundation with a commitment to peace and social justice that supports children, youth, women and communities of need.
 It was founded by Douglas H. Buck and Mildred M. Buck in 1986 and benefits from continuing involvement and support by their children and grandchildren.

 Yes.
 The Buck Foundation awards grants only to 501(c)(3) organizations and non-governmental agencies.
 The Buck Foundation will not accept grant applications from individuals, for endowments, or for capital campaigns.
 Additionally, the Buck Foundation does not accept unsolicited grant requests.

 Economic Assistance: Improving the quality of life for emotionally, physically, economically, or intellectually disadvantaged families and individuals including children who lack the resources to help themselves.